It’s time to get tracking.

 How Google Analytics 4 Tracking Differs From Universal Analytics

-Before we get into the details of setting up Google Analytics 4 tracking, you need to understand the crucial difference between this platform and Universal Analytics.
+Before we get into the details of setting up Google Analytics 4 tracking, you need to understand the crucial differences between this platform and Universal Analytics.

 GA4 is more than just an “upgraded” version of UA.
 It’s a completely redesigned system with a totally different approach to event and conversion tracking.